Christianity in Hong Kong: Preservation of heritage buildings

 In 1960, the Church of Jesus Christ of Latter-day Saints purchased the building.
 The Church used the Hall for worship services and other local Church activities as well as for administration of its Asia-area humanitarian, building and other programs.
 As a result of Church growth, locally and throughout Asia over the last four decades, the Church's headquarters were moved out of Kom Tong Hall and into a much larger new 14-story building in Wan Chai, Hong Kong.

 The Church no longer had need for the building and was looking to sell the property.
 It soon became apparent that a vacant lot would yield a far higher amount than if the property were sold intact, and the Church considered demolishing the building.
-In October 2002, the Church actually submitted an application for a demolition permit to the Building Authority.
+In October 2002, the Church submitted an application for a demolition permit to the Building Authority.
 However, after hearing concerns raised by friends in the community, and a series of negotiations with the Hong Kong Government, Church officials reached a consensus in selling the property intact and preserving the building.